tudows/PLIM/README.md

 &#160; &#160; &#160; &#160;pullNewton: pullNewton<br/>
 }

+**About Hadoop**
+* The hadoop code is in the "hadoop/java".
+And the code is written by java.
+* The method of call the hadoop is by the nodejs module "child_process" to run the shell in the "shell/".
+* If you want to use, please:<br/>
+    1. modify the hadoop java code and compile by "mvn assembly:assembly".
+(At least modify the database's information)
+    2. rename the "hadoop-defalut.sh" to "hadoop.sh".
+    3. modify the hadoop.sh.
+(At least modify the root password and the hadoop's location)

 Known Bug
 ------------------------------
 1. When update the GPS information on the map, the map will not be very smooth.